andrewconnell/TrainingContent/Graph/01-2 Authenticate and connect with Microsoft Graph/Demos/01-rest-via-powershell/readme.md

 ![](../../Images/04.png)

-After you sign in an authorize the application, the browser is redirected.
-Since we don't have a web server listening for requests at http://localhost:8089, the browser shows a 404 error screen.
-However, the URL contains the code needed.
+After you sign in an authorize the application, the browser is redirected to the MVC app you have running, the URL contains the code needed.

 **Copy** the code value from the querystring in the browser's URL bar, up to the trailing &session_state querystring value.